• Skip to primary navigation

 The Gingerbread Man

 Try putting a gingerbread man in different liquids to find out what happens, or build a strong Gingerbread house.
-Test different sticky materials to investigate which sticks the gingerbread pieces together most strongly.
+Test different sticky materials to investigate which sticks the gingerbread pieces together the best.

 Beautiful gingerbread houses for a science activity